-As we start to round the corner on 2020 and look toward the future and recovery for our industry, we have a tremendous opportunity to rebuild smarter.
+As we start to look toward the future and recovery for our industry, we have a tremendous opportunity to rebuild smarter.
 We did it after 9/11 and again after the great recession and we will do it again after the COVID-19 pandemic.
 We need new thinking and new ideas to help create the new normal for our industry.
 To build back better we will need to create and embrace world-changing collaborations.
-Collaborations across all sectors of the travel industry, across geographies and industries, reaching outside of our own silos and seeking out new ways to work together.
+Collaborations across all sectors of the travel industry.
+Across geographies and industries.
+Collaborations that reach outside of our own silos and seek out new ways to work together.

 I developed a 3-part framework for creating world-changing collaborations based on countless podcast interviews, conversations and research.

 The 3C’s framework is a crowdsourced solution.
-For the last 4 years I have talked with folks from all parts of the travel and tourism industry, asking them to provide examples of successful collaborations and best practices for making them successful.
+Since 2016, I have talked with folks from all parts of the travel and tourism industry.
+In our conversations, they provide examples of successful collaborations and best practices for making them successful.
 From those conversations, I discovered there are three key parts to creating and maintaining a successful world-changing collaboration.

 3 C’s framework: Communication, Commonality and Commitment.